 The meeting chair may give a report on current Association business and activities of interest.

 This agenda item is provided for any resolutions proposed resulting from Closed Session discussion.

-Attached to the meeting report for Board Member review, are the proposed minutes from the Board of Directors Meeting held on Monday November 8, 2021, as submitted by Timothy Patricio, Property Manager for Board consideration.
+Attached to the meeting report for Board Member review, are the proposed minutes for the Board of Directors Meeting held on Monday October 9, 2023, as submitted by Property Manager Timothy Patricio.

-Attached to the meeting report for Board Member review, are the proposed minutes from the Board of Directors Meeting held on Monday November 22, 2021, as submitted by Timothy Patricio, Property Manager for Board consideration.
+Attached to the meeting report for Board Member review, are the proposed minutes for the Board of Directors Meeting held on Monday November 4, 2023, as submitted by Property Manager Timothy Patricio.

 A sample motion: “I move that WHEREAS, the Board of Directors (the “Board”) of Park Tower Condominium Association (the “Association”) is the governing body of said Association and is charged with the direction and administration of the Property subject to that certain Declaration of Condominium for Park Tower Condominium, as from time to time amended (the “Property”); and

 WHEREAS, the Declaration provides that the Association is obligated to maintain, repair, and replace the common elements located in the Property; and

 WHEREAS, an accounting for the 2022/2023 fiscal year revealed that there is an accumulated amount of income in excess of the amount required for actual expenses (“excess”) in the amount of $127,604; and

 WHEREAS, the Board has identified $41,882 in prior year expenses which should be deducted, resulting in an adjusted surplus of $85,722; and

 WHEREAS, the Board has reviewed the status of the Association’s capital reserve account; and